przepompownia/msg-show.nvim/README.md

 # msg-show.nvim
 Render UI messages out of the cmdline area (preserving highlights).
 Handle `ext_emdline` events.

-I hope it becomes redundant in favor of a built-in alternative (probably https://github.com/neovim/neovim/pull/27855), but for now I find it useful.
-Special thanks to @luukvbaal for solving many issues on Nvim side revealed while using this plugin.
+This plugin becomes redundant in favor of the built-in alternative (`see :help vim._extui`), but for now I find it useful.
+Special thanks to @luukvbaal and the community for solving many issues on Nvim side revealed while using this plugin.

 Using this plugin requires Neovim on current master branch
 - it's inspired in some way by https://github.com/echasnovski/mini.notify (at the moment not intended to display UI messages)